atlanhq/camelot/docs/stream.rst

 Stream
 ======

-Stream method is the complete opposite of Lattice and works on PDFs which have text placed uniformly apart across rows to simulate a table.
+Stream method is the complete opposite of Lattice and works on pdf files which have text placed uniformly apart across rows to simulate a table.
 It looks for spaces between text to form a table representation.

 Stream builds on top of PDFMiner's functionality of grouping characters on a page into words and sentences.
-After getting these words, it groups them into rows based on their y-coordinates and tries to guess the number of columns a PDF table might have by calculating the mode of the number of words in each row.
+After getting these words, it groups them into rows based on their y-coordinates and tries to guess the number of columns a pdf table might have by calculating the mode of the number of words in each row.
 Additionally, the user can specify the number of columns or column x-coordinates.

-Let's run it on this PDF.
+Let's run it on this pdf.

 ::

     >>> from camelot.pdf import Pdf
     >>> from camelot.stream import Stream

-    >>> extractor = Stream(Pdf('eu-027.pdf'))
+    >>> manager = Pdf(Stream(), 'eu-027.pdf')
-    >>> tables = extractor.get_tables()
+    >>> tables = manager.extract()
-    >>> print tables['page-1'][0]
+    >>> print tables['page-1']['table-1']['data']

 .. .. _this: insert link for eu-027.pdf